Attributes can be added to the opening tag of an HTML element to change its default behavior or provide additional data about it.

 codecademy_logo.pngis the attribute value.

-All HTML elements can have attributes.
-Multiple of them, too!
+HTML elements can have any number of attributes.

-Note: Attribute names are case insensitive, but it is a good practice to keep HTML markup lowercase.
+Note: Attribute names are not case-sensitive, but it is good practice to write HTML markup in lowercase.

 Unique ID Attributes

-id attributes can be assigned to different elements in order to differentiate between them.
+id attributes can be assigned to elements to differentiate them, and

-id attributes should begin with a letter and should only contain letters (
+id attribute values begin with a letter and must comprise only letters (

 -), underscores (